Gas in Turkey: Transport, processing and storage

 LNG can transit to Bulgaria, but there have been complaints that the deal is against EU free market rules.
 Energy analysts doubt that Turkey will ever become a major gas transit country, and expect only Azeri gas transit to be significant.
 However a few European countries, such as Serbia and Hungary, import Russian gas via Turkstream.
-In 2021 Hungary’s MVM Group and Gazprom signed a 15-year contract for 3.5 bcm to be supplied via Turk Stream and the Transbalkans pipeline, and in 2022 Hungary agreed 0.7 bcm per year more gas from Russia via Turk Stream.
-In 2022 about 2 bcm from Turkstream was sent to Romania through the Trans-Balkan pipeline.
+In 2021 Hungary's MVM Group and Gazprom signed a 15-year contract for 3.5 bcm to be supplied via Turk Stream and the Transbalkans pipeline, and in 2022 Hungary agreed 0.7 bcm per year more gas from Russia via Turk Stream.
+In 2022 about 2 bcm from Turkstream was sent to Romania through the Trans-Balkan pipeline, and exports to Moldova are starting in 2023.
+Export to Ukraine through the Transbalkan has been technically possible since 2022, and has been discussed between the 2 governments, although Ukraine may be able to produce enough gas for its own needs.
+The Turkey Bulgaria interconnector at 3.5 bcm a year may become a bottleneck.

 Black Sea gas is processed at Filyos.
 Marmara Ereğlisi is a major LNG terminal, and the other two are Egegaz Aliağa LNG Storage Facility and Etki Liman LNG Facility.
 In 2023 Turkey has 5 LNG terminals including the floating storage regasification units (FSRU) MT Botaş FSRU Ertuğrul Gazi and Botaş Saros FSRU Terminal.
 FSRU may supply Bulgaria in future.
 In addition to the existing storage of about 1 bcm at those five terminals, there is a goal to almost double the 2022 Silivri and Lake Tuz storage to total 10 bcm.
+Gas is piped to the Azeri exclave of Nakhchivan.

 Economics and consumption

 According to BOTAŞ the price of gas for Turkish households was the lowest in Europe in 2022, and they said residential customers were getting 70% price support from the government.
 There are 72 gas distribution companies, with over 13 million consumers.
 There is a biennial trade fair in Istanbul.

 Both national gas development and BOTAŞ are subsidised by the government.
 In 2021 households were subsidized 80 billion lira ($7 billion) for gas - about 4 times their electricity subsidy.
 Gas imports deplete foreign exchange reserves and many analysts say that imported oil and gas is a key weakness in the economy of Turkey.
 The country would like to become a hub to supply the EU, however EU gas consumption is expected to decrease, so analyst Kadri Tastan says this is unlikely in the long term due to the EU green transition.
-Although already somewhat of a physical hub for gas, Turkey cannot become a trading hub as it does not have an internal free market in gas.
+Although already somewhat of a physical hub for gas, Turkey cannot become a trading hub as the market, which is operated by Energy Exchange Istanbul, is not a free market.